portfolio-performance/portfolio-help/docs/en/reference/help/preferences.md

 ## Proxy

 Downloading historical prices requires accessing an external web server such as Yahoo Finance.
 Using a proxy server can hide your IP address, making your online activity more anonymous.
 In a corporate environment, proxies are often used to enforce internet usage policies, monitor employee activity, and ensure compliance with regulatory requirements.

+## Experimental features

+`Enable experimental features`: This feature is only intended for developers or "bold" users who wish to test out new experimental features, such as a new file format

 ## Updates